 Resources are wasted through duplication of social and health services due to limited "silo-based" views at the Community, Institution and Provider levels.
 This silo-based mentality, combined with limited availability of integrated data, reduces quality decisions and the effective provision of healthcare and other services.
 Patients receiving services from multiple silo-based providers experience fragmented, duplicative care.

-This problem is especially evident in the super-user population.
-Super-users are patients who have frequent contact with the medical system without measurable improvements in their health.
+This problem is especially evident in the High-Need, High-Cost population.
+High-Need, High-Cost patients are those who have frequent contact with the medical system without measurable improvements in their health.
 Of $3 trillion spent on healthcare in the US each year, 22% is wasted on poorly coordinated care for the top 1% of these patients.
 These costs multiply across hospital systems.

 The solution to our current "silo-based" model of care is a Collective Impact Initiative in Healthcare that seeks to improve health policy, health outcomes, and other social outcomes in Harris County, TX through two major innovations – (1) by overlapping information in a data infrastructure and (2) by fostering dynamic collaboration between stakeholders through a communications infrastructure.